 The jewellery designed by Cara Jewellers is exquisite and precious and needs to be cared-for to preserve it for generations.
-The following are a few recommendations to help you preserve your jewellery.
+The following are a few recommendations to help you for jewellery care.

-Basic care and some mindful handling are enough to ensure that your jewellery will retain its shine and brightness for a long time and continue to give you pleasure.
+Basic jewellery care and some mindful handling are enough to ensure that your jewellery will retain its shine and brightness for a long time and continue to give you pleasure.
 No delicate piece of jewellery can be expected to endure harsh environments or chemicals.
-It is advisable to take offone’s rings and bangles, bracelets etc. when doing housework or handling rough and abrasive materials.
-Soap often leaves a dull film on white gold, so it is best to remove or cover one’s ringswith plastic gloves when using soap.
+It is advisable to take off one’s rings and bangles, bracelets etc. when doing housework or handling rough and abrasive materials.
+Soap often leaves a dull film on white gold, so it is best to remove or cover one’s rings with plastic gloves when using soap.

 Keep watch over where you place your jewellery.
 Often it is misplaced due to carelessness and forgetfulness of the owner.
 One of the safest places to keep your ring is on your finger, and when not in use, one’s necklace and bracelets etc. must be kept in a secure and locked drawer or locker.

 In order to protect gems and metals from abrasion, scratched and grow dull and lifeless, the items of jewellery must be stored in cotton wool, or in a soft cloth bag to protect it from in inadvertent scratching.
 This is particularly necessary for yellow gold.

 Gold is a hard metal when used in jewellery but is very prone to losing its sheen if it is harshly or carelessly stored.
 Gold jewellery can be washed with warm water, mild liquid soap and a soft toothbrush.
 This will remove natural oil residue from the surface of the metal and after a cold rinse with water, jewellery should be dried with a soft cloth.
 This will make the metals and gems sparkle and twinkle with a renewed shine.